 I’m recommending products I use myself and truly believe in their worth.
 Plus I want you to stick with me for the long run as I help you to become a better blogger and you’d see right through me if all I tried to do was sell sell sell!

 So with that said, let’s get into this list.

 Blogging Tools for Beginners #1 – Go Self-Hosted

-Paid sites like Deposit Photo, Alamy US and Stock Unlimited offer up unique images not used over and over again by bloggers in your niche and this is definitely worth the investment if your blog is to stand out on Pinterest and generate the incredible amount of traffic there that is possible.
+Paid sites like Deposit Photo, Pixistock, and Stock Unlimited offer up unique images not used over and over again by bloggers in your niche and this is definitely worth the investment if your blog is to stand out on Pinterest and generate an incredible amount of traffic there that is possible.

 With that said, if you’re on a budget and need to use free stock photos, my favourite sites for these are Pixabay.com and Unsplash.com.
 Just be sure to search well as these sites are well known and the images are used over and over by bloggers.